aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Acolyte.md

     - 2: The phase transition happened and from this point, this value can no longer influence the action logic

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 1 changes:
+HardMode being true does the following changes:

 - The prayer move, vine spawn move and vine attack moves have their base odds changed
-- The vine attack move may hit twice instead of only, but for 2 base damage on the first hit instead of 3 (the second hit does 2 base damage if it happens)
+- The vine attack move may hit twice instead of only once, but for 2 base damage on the first hit instead of 3 (the second hit does 2 base damage if it happens)

 ## Move selection
 5 moves are possible:

 1. A prayer that inflicts [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) to themselves
-2. Spawns a new `AcolyteVine` enemy and gets on top of it which changes the [position](../../Actors%20states/BattlePosition.md) to `Flying`
+2. Spawns a new `AcolyteVine` enemy and gets on top of it which changes their [position](../../Actors%20states/BattlePosition.md) to `Flying`
 3. A single target vine attack that may hit multiple times
 4. A single target aerial strike that also changes the [position](../../Actors%20states/BattlePosition.md) to `Ground`
-5. Transition to the second phase which spawns a new [AngryPlant](AngryPlant.md) enemy and performs move 2
+5. Transition to the second phase which spawns a new [AngryPlant](AngryPlant.md) enemy then performs move 2

 Move 4 can only be used and will always be used if [position](../../Actors%20states/BattlePosition.md) is `Flying`.

 For move 5, it can only be used once in the entire battle and it will always be used if all of the following conditions are fufilled:

-- [position](../../Actors%20states/BattlePosition.md) is `Ground` (so move 1 isn't used)
+- [position](../../Actors%20states/BattlePosition.md) is `Ground` (move 2 wasn't used)
 - [HPPercent](../../Actors%20states/HPPercent.md) is 0.4 or lower
 - `data[1]` is 0 at the start of the actor turn (meaning move 5 was never used before)